ArchViz UI3 Documentation Archive 2022

 SDotUI3_GameModeVR

 Use this Game Mode for VR scenes.
 It enables the 3D interface on the virtual tablet.
-It uses

 • SDotUI3_CharacterV3